 Handling Discussions With Insurance Companies

-Arkansas is a “fault” car insurance state, which means that automobile accident victims are allowed to seek compensation directly from the at-fault party, the at-fault party’s insurance company or their own insurance company.
+Arkansas is a “fault” car insurance state, which means that crash victims are allowed to seek compensation directly from the at-fault party, the at-fault party’s insurance company or their own insurance company.
 Typically, claimants will first seek compensation from the at-fault party’s insurance company.

 If you are involved in a crash, it is important to remember that these insurance companies are for-profit businesses and may attempt to confuse you or compel you into agreeing to a settlement that is insufficient to cover your losses.

-After a car accident, it is also imperative that you do not discuss the accident or disclose any details with any party — except for your attorney and treating physician.
+After a motor vehicle wreck, it is also imperative that you do not discuss it or disclose any details with any party — except for your attorney and treating physician.
 Any statements or comments you make can potentially harm your pursuit of compensation during negotiations or at trial.
 Your attorney can handle any insurance discussions or negotiations on your behalf.

 Negligence refers to an individual or entity’s failure to meet the standard level of acceptable behavior which includes paying proper attention while operating a vehicle to ensure the safety of others.
 In recent years, with the increase in the use of technology, the number of distracted drivers is on the rise.